SuperPowerPlumber/pi.js/README.md

 pijs.chat.send(message);
 ```

 This function will send a message to everyone in the channel.
+Influenced by chat buffer.

 ### Logging Local Messages (for your eyes only!)